a25patel/data-structures/assessments/OOP_Checkpoint.md

 * type: code-snippet
 * language: javascript
 * id: adcf9deb-aead-4f87-ace4-048e19002b21
-* title: Modeling Objects with State and Behavior
+* title: Create Objects with State and Behavior

 ### !question

-This Checkpoint proves you know how to:
-* Create Objects with State and Behavior

 ### The Cat
 _Write yourself a virtual cat - animals with a CLI are so much nicer than ones with fur._